If I die young, bury me in satin

 In some cases, YA novels deal with the aftermath of death quite well.
 Generally, these are books where a sibling has died (or a parent).
 One of the best examples I can think of is The Sky is Everywhere by Jandy Nelson.
 Ms. Nelson's skillful prose portrays a forever changed family after the death of Lennie's sister Bailey.
 If I Stay by Gayle Forman is another heartbreaking book.
 We feel the horror and grief of Mia's potential death and the loss of her parents and little brother.
 I haven't read Where She Went yet, but I imagine it also deals with the hard reality well.
 Another book that I presume is a realistic portrayal of Thirteen Reasons Why by Jay Asher which I have not read.

 The Fault in Our Stars by John Green is getting a lot of attention lately.
 Everyone, including me, loves it (my review).
 In some ways, it glorifies cancer through Hazel, Augustus, and Isaac's frequent gallows humor that makes cancer and death seem funny.
 But by the time you finish the book, you won't think cancer or death is "cool" at all.
 Unlike most books, the characters' physical and mental pain is never sugarcoated.
 It strips away your dignity, your hopes, your simple pleasures.
-I also loved how Mr. Green portrayed the effect of the cancer on the teens' families.
+Mr. Green also painted a visceral portrait of how the characters' illnesses impacted their families.
 What happens when "you're not a mother anymore?"
 When you see your friends die?
 The readers' hearts are torn apart in this book.
 You wouldn't wish this life on your worst enemy.

 The treatment of death as a theme in YA novels is mixed.
 While I dislike an unrealistically romantic view of death as a message, I would never advocate censoring novels or even discouraging a teen from reading such a book.
 These books are a wonderful opportunity to broker a discussion about what death really means and how grief will effect one's life.
 It would be a fascinating topic for a book club or English class - to read one book portraying death sentimentally and one showcasing its aftermath.